0xReki/0xreki.github.io/_posts/2021/2021-11-29-christianiry-in-current-society.md

 You cannot expect God to change the laws of nature.
 If we want to limit the effects of climate change, we need to act.
 We were given the means to detect it before it's too late, we should act on it.
-While I have very controversial views on gene testing and manipulation, to me, inaction and expecting God fix climate change for us is complacent and what I call not respecting creation at all.
+While I have very controversial views on gene testing and gene manipulation, to me, inaction and expecting God fix climate change for us is complacent and what I call not respecting creation at all.

 ## Young People and Faith